 Resources Available for States Impacted by Hurricane Florence

-Multiple areas prepare for the strong Category 4 storm with resources from the American Red Cross, FEMA and other agencies.
+Multiple areas respond to the storm with resources from the American Red Cross, FEMA and other agencies.

-Agencies in the accounts receivable management industry may consider stopping or modifying collection activities with consumers in these states.
+Agencies in the accounts receivable management industry may consider stopping or modifying collection activities with consumers in these states while recovery efforts continue.
 Clients may have guidance for emergency communication expectations and consider the impact of collection efforts in these areas.
 They may be fruitless until consumers can recover from the storm.
 Many debt collectors opt to suspend communication attempts until mail delivery and telephone service is available in disaster-stricken areas, Collector magazine editor Anne Rosso May recently reported.
 Read more tips on communication strategies during a disaster here.

 HHS has additional resources on emergency preparedness available.
 The department and the Federal Emergency Management Agency (FEMA) are coordinating emergency responses to evacuate hospitals and nursing homes, if needed.